nsaikiran/impression/_drafts/execution-models.md

 author: "Sai Kiran"
 ---

-Execution models will help better usage of tools.
+Motivation: Execution models will help better usage of tools.
+Various types of execution models like event-driven(nginx?), process based(apache?).
+Gather other generic types of models and produce some examples for each.

 # Languages
 ## (TODO: Event loop model of JS )JavaScript